Balance Trainer Plank Jacks exercise demonstration image

 Safety Notes

-• Ensure the balance trainer is fully stable and flat on the floor before starting.
+• Ensure balance trainer is stable

 Spotting